Center4 min read1 of 9

 Overview

-The Crown, located at the top of the head, has traditionally been associated with royalty, denoting a higher level of thinking.
-In Human Design, it is considered the center of inspiration, with the triangle at its peak acting as antennae to receive inspiration from above.
-The Crown is where truth, doubt, and possibilities emerge.
+The Crown sits at the top of the head and has long been associated with royalty and higher thinking.
+In Human Design it is the center of inspiration, with the triangle at its peak acting as antennae to receive inspiration from above.
+This is where truth, doubt, and possibilities emerge.

-The Crown is unique in that it is connected to only one other center, the Mind, where it processes the inspiration it receives.
-It is one of two "pressure centers," and it applies pressure to find meaning in life.
-When you feel pressure to understand something, it is the Crown at work, urging you to find answers to problems.
+The Crown connects to only one other center, the Mind, which processes the inspiration it receives.
+It is one of two pressure centers, and it applies pressure to find meaning in life.
+When you feel driven to understand something, that is the Crown at work, pushing you toward answers.

-Anatomically, the Crown is linked to the pineal gland, a little-known gland in the center of the brain about the size of a pea.
-It is also related to melatonin levels, which determine if we are awake or asleep and therefore inspired or not.
+Anatomically, the Crown is linked to the pineal gland, a pea-sized gland at the center of the brain.
+It is also tied to melatonin, which governs whether we are awake or asleep, and so whether we are open to inspiration.

 When Defined